Congratulations, you’re hired!

 A good HR manager knows that what comes next — new employee onboarding — can be crucial to ensuring both the immediate and long-term success of employees.
 By adopting an enterprise learning management system (LMS) as part of your approach, you can gain a powerful tool in efficiently helping new workers take the first steps toward realising their potential.

-Here are some tips for how to create effective learning that can transform the onboarding experience.
+Here are some tips on how to create an effective online employee onboarding experience.

 Make it engaging

 For new employees, an onboarding programme is often their first sustained impression of your company — and first impressions count!

 Just because onboarding is required doesn’t mean it needs to be boring and uninspiring.
 Be sure to create content that is visually appealing and rich with activities requiring learners to actively engage with the learning content and each other in various modalities.

 Instead of asking learners to simply consume text or rich media, promote interaction through activities such as quizzes, surveys, games, and peer discussions.
 Moodle Workplace includes native support for H5P, an open source platform for authoring a variety of interactive content, and it also supports gamification options that can motivate users with leaderboards and prizes.

 Instead of requiring learners to complete one long onboarding course, consider breaking it up into smaller chunks.
 In Moodle Workplace, you can create a training pathway or programme with a sequence of courses, so learners get several positive indications of progress and clearly see what they’ve accomplished and what is left to do.
 Creating a sequence can also help frame the structure of your content, so your learners better understand what is expected of them.